Strategy & Branding | Freelance

 Direct Voter Contact

-The expected turnout was around 1-in-4 registered voters, and only 1-in-3 residents of the district were registered.
-With so few people likely to participate in the election, I built the campaign’s strategy to ensure every likely voter had at least two contacts at their doors (conversations when they answered the door and literature drops when they didn’t), with the candidate personally making half of those visits.
-I also had the candidate attend more than 30 events — from festivals to protests to volunteer activities — to get him out in the community.
+The expected turnout was around 1-in-3 registered voters, and only 1-in-3 residents of the district were registered.
+With so few people likely to participate in the election, I built the campaign’s strategy to ensure every likely voter would have a direct contact at their doors (conversations when they answered the door and literature drops when they didn’t), with the candidate personally making half of those visits.
+I also had the candidate attend community events — from festivals to protests to volunteer activities — to get him out in the community.

 Digital Voter Contact

 To increase the campaign’s outreach, I built a digital communications plan to contact lower-propensity voters.
-This involved engaging with Salt Lakers through existing digital channels that they already frequent, sharing videos and answering every question asked of the candidate.
-These posts had excellent engagement, with a video of him calling out the city council’s funding priorities receiving 88,000 views, 983 likes, and 132 comments.
-(While I don’t want to publish the full details of that plan publicly, I am happy to talk in more detail.
-Please reach out at the email address in the footer of this website.)
+For social media, we engaged with Salt Lakers through existing digital channels that they already frequent, sharing videos, and answering every question asked of the candidate.
+These posts had excellent engagement, with our posts reaching tens of thousands of people and earning hundreds of comments.

-In addition, I built a website to serve as the main hub for the campaign.
-This included a comparison of the candidates, detailed policy positions (over 5,000 words, compared to our opponent’s 200 words), and endorsements from everyday community members.
+With our owned media, I built a website to serve as the main hub for the campaign.
+This included a detailed policy platform, proposed legislation, and endorsements from everyday community members.
 To view the archived pages, please click the buttons below:

 Phone and laptop showing the campaign website